Fixed points for group actions on 2-dimensional affine buildings: Abstract

 \section{Abstract}

-We prove a local-to-global result for fixed points of groups acting on affine buildings (possibly nondiscrete) of types $\tilde{A}_2$ and $\tilde{C}_2$.
-In the discrete case, our theorem establishes the corresponding special cases of a conjecture by Marquis~\cite{Marquis}.
+We prove a local-to-global result for fixed points of finitely generated groups acting on 2-dimensional affine buildings of types $\tA_2$ and $\tC_2$.
+Our proofs combine building-theoretic arguments with standard results for $\CAT(0)$ spaces.